Description of the knee anatomy and related conditions.

 A. In front.
 (1) One between the patella and skin, the bursa prepatellaris subcutanea; (2) a deeper one between the ligamentum patellae and the upper part of the tibia; (3) between the skin and the lower part of the tuberosity of the tibia.
 This is not constant.

-B. On the medial side.
+B. On the medial side of the knee.
 (1) One between the medial head of the gastrocnemius and medial condyle, often extending between the above muscle and the semi-membranosus.
 This is the largest of the bursae about the knee-joint, and, after adult life, usually communicates with the knee-joint.
 But, owing to the narrow communication, it is rarely possible, when the parts are relaxed by flexion of the joint, to empty the cyst.
 For its removal, a straight incision is made over the most prominent part of the swelling, its neck found by drawing aside the tendons.
 A ligature is then pushed high up around the neck, and the cyst cut away.
 (2) One superficial to the tibial (collateral) ligament, between it and the tendon of the sartorius, gracilis, and semi tendinosus (3) One beneath the ligament, between it and the tendon of the semi-membranosus.
 (4) One between the medial condyle of the tibia and the semi-membranosus.
 (5) One between the semi-membranosus and semi-tendinosus.
 Of the above bursae, the first two alone are constant.
 The second and third are often one bursa prolonged.

 The following explanations may be given of an inflamed knee-joint usually taking the flexed position: